History of the canola plant

 1980: The Rapeseed Association of Canada became the Canola Council of Canada (CCC) to acknowledge the development and acceptance of canola varieties.
 Ownership of the canola trademark was transferred to the CCC.

 1985: Canola oil received Generally Recognized as Safe (GRAS) status in the US, opening the doors to the American marketplace.

 1988-89: Puritan canola oil received the American Health Foundation's Health Product of the Year award and the American College of Nutrition's first ever Product Acceptance Award.

 1995: The first herbicide-tolerant canola variety was released.

 2002: The canola industry set a new annual production target: 7 million tonnes of seed by 2007.

 2004: The first high-stability canola oil was introduced.

-2006: The United States Department of Agriculture (USDA) authorized a qualified health claim for canola oil based on its high % of unsaturated fats.
+2006: The U.S. Food and Drug Administration (FDA) authorized a qualified health claim for canola oil based on its high % of unsaturated fats.

 2007: The canola industry set a new annual production target: 15 million tonnes of seed by 2015.

 2011: Canadian canola production set a new record (14 million tonnes).